johnrob a month ago

 And in that case you are still likely going to have to copy and paste something to get the correct path.

-sircastor 3 hours ago
+sircastor a month ago

 It looks like Apple Mail has plugin support, I wonder if you could author a plugin that’d provide a button to apply the diff.